Nhanderu/dioni/README.md

 ## Things you need to know

-- It asks for your authentication opening your browser.
+- It asks for your authentication opening your browser, defined by the `BROWSER` environment variable.
 - It caches the authentication token so it doesn't authenticate again.
 You can force authentication again with the flag `--force-auth`.
+- It caches your saved tracks too, and you can update it with `-f` or `--force-fetching`.
 - The cache path is defined by `$DIONI_CACHE`.
 If not defined, it tries `$XDG_CACHE_HOME/dioni`.
 If it's also not defined, it gets the default cache dir for you OS (Linux: `~/.cache`, Mac: `~/Library/Caches`, Windows: